Ports in the back panel of mainboard

 This post is lesson 23 of 42 in the subject Computer Hardware

-Back panel is also known as rear panel.
-This panel located on back of Desktop case.
-Rear panel includes many connection ports such as PS/2, Serial, Parallel, USB, DVI, VGA, HDMI, etc. This article will help you learn all these connection ports.
+The back panel, also known as the rear panel, is located on the back of the desktop case.
+It includes many connection ports such as PS/2, Serial, Parallel, USB, DVI, VGA, HDMI, etc. This article will help you learn about all these connection ports.

 Back Panel on mainboard